primavera p6 activity codes

 How Do I Add Activity Codes in Primavera P6?

 The easiest way of assigning activity codes to the activities is to use the columns.
-To do this, we will add the column “Activity Types” to the activities table, and assign the activity codes that we defined at the beginning, Figure 7.
+Also, to do this, we will add the column “Activity Types” to the activities table, and assign the activity codes that we defined at the beginning, Figure 7.

 Primavera P6 Activity Codes Figure 7